Admission Procedures and Requirements-Domestic Applicants

 Applications will be direct to Monash University.

-Applicants do not need to include their Monash transcipts when applying.
+Applicants do not need to include their Monash transcripts when applying.

-Applicants should be aware that admission to Graduate Entry Medicine at Monash will be highly competitive including for the 50 Biomedical Science places.
+Applicants should be aware that admission to Graduate Entry Medicine at Monash is highly competitive for all places.
 We recommend that students consider alternative options for graduate entry medical courses including those where GAMSAT is still a requirement.

 Download the FAQ which provides further information about the pathway and eligibility requirements.